rpy2006/WealthPlus/README.md

 </div>

-MIT License — see LICENSE file for details.
+This project is licensed under the MIT License — see the LICENSE file for details.

 ---